shaibruhis/FF-Hybrid-Standings/README.md

 Future Ideas
 ------
+* Color code standings to show who is in playoff contentio, who has clinched, who is eliminated, etc.
 * Make columns sortable
-* Show projected playoff bracket
+* Edit projected playoff bracket to reflect hybrid standings
 * Yahoo compatible
 * Update info that relies on scoring such as win streak